bclover/real-world-functional-programming-book/gitbook/part8/isomorphisms.md

 We can implement this feature as purely as possible using lenses to give you an example of using isomorphisms in practice.
 Below we'll walk through saving a game and then loading a save game below using the [Focused](https://github.com/yelouafi/focused) library as it has support for isomorphisms and an easier way to compose lenses together.

 Be aware Focused has 2 ways to use it; using the facade api which is magic af, or the explicit API which looks a lot more like [Ramda].
 We'll show both, although the proxy option is one of `focused`'s selling points over Ramda for advanced Optics.
-Also note most functions in `focused` are curried by deafult and support the regular function way of calling them (`set(lens, value, object)`) as well as a single argument per function cal (`set(lens)(value)(object)`).
+Also note most functions in `focused` are curried by default and support the regular function way of calling them (`set(lens, value, object)`) as well as a single argument per function cal (`set(lens)(value)(object)`).

 ## Basic Set